ivanms1/node-next-graphql-typescript/readme.md

 ## Node.js Next.js Graphql Typescript Boilerplate App

-Install all dependencies in server and client
+Install all dependencies in the server and client

 ```bash
 npm install